DecisionsDev/decision-assistant-hub/examples/product-recommendation/telecom-product-recommendation-201.md

 # Telecom Offer Recommendation Policy — Decision Automation 201

 ## 1. Purpose
-This policy defines how telecom plans and add-ons are recommended using deterministic business rules.
+This policy defines how telecom plans and add-ons are recommended.

 Objectives:
 - Ensure regulatory and commercial compliance